GT4 Manufacturer Ranking

 SRO Motorsports Group must account for varying degrees of manufacturer participation across each continent when calculating the GT4 Manufacturer Ranking.

-This year, and in line with GT World Challenge powered by AWS, points will be awarded per the overall classification of each race, with a maximum of two cars per registered manufacturer eligible to score.
+In line with GT World Challenge powered by AWS, points will be awarded per the overall classification of each race, with a maximum of two cars per registered manufacturer eligible to score.
 Cars from manufacturers not entered in the Ranking will be considered invisible, and their positions and points will be redistributed to the next eligible entry.

 For sprint races lasting up to 90 minutes points will be scored using the standard global system, running from 25 for the winner to one for 10th place.
 For races lasting two or three hours, the standard points allocation is doubled, with 50 for the winner down to two for 10th spot.
 Class results no longer contribute towards the Ranking and, as was the case last year, global results and points attribution are separate to each series’ own standings.